 Having your car stolen is an unsettling experience to say the least.
-Whether your car was taken from a parking lot or street, you probably spent a while trying to figure out what happened.
-You might have retraced your steps thinking you parked somewhere else.
-As confusion set in, the realization then dawned on you that your car may have been stolen.
+Whether your car is taken from a parking lot or street, you will probably spend a while just trying to figure out what happened.
+You might retrace your steps thinking you parked somewhere else before eventually coming to the realization that your car was stolen.
 The first thing to do is get yourself to safety.
 Find a well-lit space and a security guard, friend or another trusted person who can remain with you while you contact the police.

-Do you know if your vehicle is car insured for auto theft?
+Do you know if your vehicle is insured for theft?
 If you have comprehensive auto insurance, the answer is yes.
-This type of coverage protects you in the event that your car is stolen, vandalized, or incurs damage due to natural causes, animals, and other circumstances not covered by liability insurance.
+This type of coverage protects you in the event that your car is stolen, vandalized or incurs damage due to natural causes, animals and other circumstances not covered by liability insurance.
 While you might be tempted to select the least amount of insurance required by law, the investment in comprehensive coverage pays off in the event your car is stolen.

-Inform your financing or leasing company that your car has been stolen, but remember to keep making payments on time.
-Your insurance company will determine the fair market value of your car, but you are still responsible for the full amount of any loan.
-If the value it assesses is less than what you owe, you will have to pay the difference between the amounts unless you have gap insurance.
-This type of insurance will cover the difference for you.
+Inform your financing or leasing company that your car has been stolen, but remember to keep making payments on time; you are still responsible for the full amount of any loan.
+Gap insurance can cover the difference between the insured value of your stolen vehicle and what you might still owe on it.

 While your claim is being processed, think about proactive steps you can take to avoid future auto theft or handle the situation if it happens again.
 Signing up for a GPS-based or other location vehicle tracking system is one of the best ways to locate a stolen vehicle, which is the best possible outcome.
 If you do not have comprehensive coverage, now is also the time to update your policy.